comassky/roon-docker-server/README.md

 # roon-docker-server

-Image based on latest debian-slim image base.
+Image based on latest Ubuntu image base.

 Just an image to run Roon server.